-4.2.1 Political Interference
+4.2.1.
+Political interference

 Like most developing economies, Nigeria's economy significantly reflects the preferences of politicians responsible for public governance.
-This explains the increased political interference in the country's economic sectors (Adegbite, Amaeshi and Amao, 2012).
+This explains the increased political interference in the country's economic sectors (Adegbite et al., 2012).
 Participants acknowledge the growing influence of politicians on the economy.
-E2 states that for concern.
-And because he who pays the piper dictates the tune, they have the power to influence the (institutions) in the country.
+E2 states that

 In recent times, the power and authority of politicians are growing.
-They should typically call the shots, but how they are going about their responsibilities is a cause
+They should typically call the shots, but how they are going about their responsibilities is a cause for concern.
+And because he who pays the piper dictates the tune, they have the power to influence the (institutions) in the country.